 BC’s Current Energy Mix

 BC’s electricity resources provide a clear pathway for decarbonizing our energy system and can serve as a catalyst for electrification in other sectors.
-Many regions across the globe are not as fortunate and do not currently have electricity grids as low carbon as BC’s.
 Our clean electricity system is BC’s advantage; it is imperative that we leverage it to grow and future-proof our economy while meeting greenhouse gas reduction targets.

 Supporting Decarbonization in BC

 BC’s climate change action plan, Clean BC, identifies electrification as a primary means for reducing greenhouse gas emissions across industry, transportation and the built environment.
 CEBC supports this policy.

 The Role of Clean Energy IPPs in the Energy Transition

 Independent power producers (IPP’s) have the expertise to supply the affordable and safe renewable energy required to decarbonize our energy system with speed, innovation and agility thereby transferring the inherent risks associated with infrastructure development, operation and maintenance to private sector investors.

 Clean electricity facilities that are owned and operated by – or partnered with – First Nations are helping to charge economic reconciliation within BC.
 Furthermore, the cost of renewable energy and storage technologies has rapidly decreased while the technology has advanced to provide more flexibility and reliability.
 While there are a multitude of different models and scenarios for achieving a global energy transition, the transition to a low-carbon energy future in BC will be built on the backbone of BC’s clean electricity system and continuing production partnerships between First Nations, IPPs and BC Hydro.